 Advance care planning is not just about old age.
-At any age, a medical crisis could leave someone too ill to make his or her own healthcare decisions.
-Even if you are not sick now, making healthcare plans for the future is an important step toward making sure you get the medical care you would want, even when doctors and family members are making the decisions for you.
+At any age, a medical crisis could leave you too ill to make your own healthcare decisions.
+Even if you are not sick now, planning for health care in the future is an important step toward making sure you get the medical care you would want, if you are unable to speak for yourself and doctors and family members are making the decisions for you.

-Sometimes when doctors believe a cure is no longer possible and you are dying, decisions must be made about the use of emergency treatments to keep you alive.
+Sometimes decisions must be made about the use of emergency treatments to keep you alive.
 Doctors can use several artificial or mechanical ways to try to do this.
-Decisions that might come up at this time include:
+Decisions that might come up at this time relate to:

 - CPR (cardiopulmonary resuscitation)

 - Artificial nutrition (tube feeding) and artificial hydration (IV, or intravenous, fluids)